Default Notice

 • Seizing personal or business assets

-In most cases, if the taxpayer does not respond to this notice, the taxpayer will not be eligible to have the Installment Payment Agreement reestablished.
+In most cases, if you do not respond to this notice, you will not be eligible to have the Installment Payment Agreement reestablished.

-If the taxpayer has already filed a return, call 1-877-252-3052 (toll-free.)
+If you already filed a return, call 1-877-252-3052 (toll-free.)
 Be ready to provide the confirmation number if the return was filed electronically.